Sonosfera

 Ignoring their letters does not make them go away.
 IMRO actively pursues music licensing compliance for Irish salons through the courts.
 The resulting civil damages vastly exceed the cost of simply doing it right from the start.

 You do not need a complex legal strategy.
 You need a platform built for commercial spaces.
-Sonosfera costs £19.99 a month (approximately €23).
-That flat fee includes all the necessary licensing.
+Sonosfera shows supported-market pricing on the pricing page and keeps the licensing claim tied to eligible Sonosfera catalogue playback.

 Q: Can I play Spotify in my salon if I have a Premium account?
 A: No. A Spotify Premium account removes ads and allows offline listening, but it remains restricted to personal, non-commercial use under Section 4 of Spotify's terms of service.